dougeby/IntuneDocs/InTuneDocs/deploy-use/protect-windows-devices-with-multi-factor-authentication.md

 # Protect Windows devices with multi-factor authentication
 Microsoft Intune integrates multi-factor authentication (MFA) to help you secure your corporate resources.
 MFA requires authentication factors like text authentication in addition to user names and passwords.
 Intune supports the use of MFA during enrollment of Windows 8.1 or later, Windows Phone 8.1, or Windows 10 Desktop and Mobile devices.

+>[!NOTE]
+>
+>MFA can be required on a per-user or per-group basis on the ADFS server.

 ## On-premises infrastructure requirements for ADFS MFA
 To set up multi-factor authentication, you need: